designsecurity/progpilot/doc/SPECIFY_ANALYZE.md

 The value of *name* property must be a function or a method.
 To specify a method add *[instanceof](#instanceof-property)* property with the class name value to which the method belongs.
 You can also specify which parameters of a function is a sink with *parameters* property.
-The *attack* will be annihilate if a source is sanitized by a sanitizer where *prevent* property equals *attack* property
+The *attack* will be annihilate if a source is sanitized by a sanitizer where *prevent* property equals *attack* property.
+The *parameter* object could take a *condition* parameter with these values :
+- **QUOTES** : the tainted variable must be embedded into quotes if not it's a vulnerability otherwise the variable must be sanitized with a function that encode quotes.

 ## Configure validators
 - $obj_context->inputs->set_validators($file_validators);